Jesse1211/ECS-189L/ProjectDocumetation.md

   - Used `Mask`, `Fill` to display the number of orbs collected.
 And `MeterScript` which sets the value of `Slider` with gradient color.

 ## User Interface - Xuanzhen Lao
+- Build the first version of `BattleScene` using the TileMap design.
+The model provides the basic style.
+In the initial phase, construct the prior version of the BattleScene utilizing TileMap design techniques.
+The supplied model directly informs the foundational aesthetic.
+Leveraging TileMap's capabilities allows for the transformation of the basic look.
+It enhances the overall visual appeal of BattleScene's second iteration.
+Any concerns or issues arising during this process can be found documented here.

 - Built the basic outlook style of `BattleScene` by using TileMap. [issue] (https://github.com/Jesse1211/ECS-189L/issues/17).
-- Also built `MainScene` from collected model. [issue](https://github.com/Jesse1211/ECS-189L/issues/10)
+In addition to the BattleScene, the project also involves the assembly of the 'MainScene.'
+This task is accomplished using models collected throughout the development process.
+The process was not without its hurdles; various issues encountered during the creation of the 'MainScene' are detailed here.

+-  Built `MainScene` from the collected model. [issue](https://github.com/Jesse1211/ECS-189L/issues/10).
+The ongoing evolution and refinement of the BattleScene and 'MainScene' are key components of the project's progression.
+As the scenes continue to evolve, they are expected to deliver increasingly immersive and interactive experiences for users.

 ## Interface Designer - Zuge Li
 - Enhenced the `BattleScene` by expanding the range of grid using `TileMap`